readium/readium-lcp-server/README.md

 NOTE: the localization file names (ex: 'en-US.json, de-DE.json') must match the set of supported localization languages.

-The following CBC / GCM configurable property has been DISABLED, see https://github.com/readium/readium-lcp-server/issues/109 "aes256_cbc_or_gcm": either "GCM" or "CBC" (which is the default value).
+NOTE: a CBC / GCM configurable property has been DISABLED, see https://github.com/readium/readium-lcp-server/issues/109 "aes256_cbc_or_gcm": either "GCM" or "CBC" (which is the default value).
 This is used only for encrypting publication resources, not the content key, not the user key check, not the LCP license fields.

 Execution